As Mentioned By:

 With a rapidly growing global population and increasing commercialization, efficient and responsible use of finite natural resources will become necessary to support continued global growth.

 From the tropical beaches of the Saint Martin islands to the canals of the Netherlands; businesses around the world, especially in the tourism industry, will be affected by impending environmental regulations and taxes.

 Stakeholders in the tourism sector will be disproportionately taxed and fined because of their transboundary nature and frequent use and dependence on natural resources.

 As industry pioneers we want our platforms to stimulate and lead the conversation for thought provoking posts in sustainable tourism and marine conservation.
-See our latest posts below!
+Click below to visit our social channels!